rilldata/rill/README.md

 ```
 npm run cli --silent -- start
 ```
-The Data Modeler UI will be available at http://localhost:8080.
+The Rill Developer UI will be available at http://localhost:8080.

-# Data Modeler SQL Dialect
+# Rill Developer SQL Dialect
-The Data Modeler is powered by duckDB.
-Please visit their documentation for insight into their dialect of SQL to facilitate data modeling at https://duckdb.org/docs/sql/introduction.
+Rill Developer is powered by duckDB.
+Please visit their documentation for insight into their dialect of SQL to facilitate your queries at https://duckdb.org/docs/sql/introduction.

-# Updating the Data Modeler
+# Updating the Rill Developer
-The Data Modeler will be evolving quickly!
+Rill Developer will be evolving quickly!
 If you want an updated version, you can pull in the latest changes and rebuild the application.
 Once you have rebuilt the application you can restart your project to see the new experience.
 ```
 git pull origin main
 npm run build